 Guinea Pig Smells & Health

-I have had quite few questions from people asking me if the smell coming from their cage is a sign that their guinea pig is unhealthy.
+I have had quite a few questions from people asking me if the smell coming from their cage is a sign that their guinea pig is unhealthy.

 Side note, if you think your little guy is in need of a bath, check out my article here which shows you just how to bathe your little guy.